roberto-nai/PABLO-Light/README.md

 ### /datasets_positions
 Contains encoding of activity positions after synthesised data generation (/datasets_synth).
+Contains: activity_first_s, activity_last_s, activity_repetition_s of the synthetic trace and activity_first_o, activity_last_o, activity_repetition_o of the original one.

 ### /datasets_sublog
 Contains the sublogs of each case id, created on the basis of the generated prefix (/datasets_encoded).
+P-all means no prefix but complete event log.
+S-sublog count.
+A-activity_name.

 ### /datasets_synth
 Contains the synthetic dataset, generated from the sublogs (/datasets_sublog).
+R_number of cases.

 @TODO: timestamps in dice_impressed functions